Permissions request chip

 From Chrome 98 on, we therefore introduced an animated chip UI which appears next to the lock whenever a permission is requested.
 This consists of an icon and label describing the permission being requested.
 Our aim was to improve the experience of web browsing while avoiding permission requests that are generally unnecessary for the vast majority of users and frequently ignored or dismissed.

-The existing prompt bubble will be shown when the request chip is clicked (if not already shown) and the request UI is automatically augmented with the request bubble based on the heuristics listed below:
+The existing prompt bubble will be shown when the request chip is clicked (if not already shown) and the request UI is automatically augmented with the request bubble based on the following heuristics:

 • The permission was triggered through a user gesture when interacting with the site itself rather than automatically triggered by the site.

 • The permission is deemed essential and generally non-spammy.
-Currently this includes camera, microphone, and camera paired with microphone.
+This includes camera, microphone, and camera paired with microphone.

 Flow diagram going from padlock to the geolocation prompt, which, if dismissed, results in the 'geolocation blocked' icon, which, after a four second delay, is finally replaced with the padlock again.